fallen-icarus/cardano-loans/README.md

 Another potential risk-reduction method is to use data analysis on the public blockchain to identify burner identities *before* they are used.
 The process is very similar to trying to identify fake twitter accounts or fake github stars.
-To highlight this, consider how a malicious person might mass-produce burner identities.
-The most cost effective way to "farm" burner identities is to create a bunch of new identities and have them lend to each other in order to create credit histories for those identities.
+To highlight this, consider that the most cost effective way to farm burner identities is to create a bunch of new identities and have them lend to each other.
 In other words, most burner identities will have only dealt with other burner identities.
 This characteristic creates a lot of possible red-flags to look for:

 - Is this identity used for other DeFi activities, aside from just lending/borrowing?
 Most users will likely use the same staking credential across all DeFi DApps; this is especially true for the